viclf/CCBD-HW3/README.md

 #####CLOUD STORAGE
 We utilized Amazon's simple storage services - S3 - for both out input and output files.
 The tweet analytics were performed on the [dataset](https://s3.amazonaws.com/ColumbiaCloud/final/Assignment3Tweets-2) provided by the course staff.
 Similarly output files were stored on s3 buckets.
-This method of implementation proved efficient since s3 is a native storage system designed for interoperability among tools.
+This method of implementation proved efficient since s3 block-based file system like HDFS.
+All other metadata was also logged to S3.